LobanovValerij1988/temporary/README.md

 # temporary
-temporary repository not forget to delete it.
+temporary repository not forget to delete it in future